How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 1. Independent primary cleansing, in which blood flows abundantly into the wound cavity.

 2. Inflammation that begins after injury provokes tissue swelling.
-Leukocytes are massively formed, contributing to the cleansing of the wound site from dead cells.
+Leukocytes are formed en masse, helping to cleanse the wound area of dead cells.

 3. The final stage is characterized by the formation connective tissue, which gradually tightens the edges of the wound, forming a scar.

-Wounds on the leg are divided according to the following criteria:
+Wounds on the leg are divided according to the following characteristics:

 • Violations of the tissue surface (penetrating and non-penetrating).
-The former are characterized by damage to the integrity of the joint membrane, in the latter case, the skin and subcutaneous muscles are susceptible to injury.
+The first are characterized by damage to the integrity of the joint shell; in the second case, the skin and subcutaneous muscles are susceptible to injury.

-• The presence of an infection of unclear, purulent, aseptic origin.
+• The presence of an infection of unknown, purulent, aseptic origin.

-• The change in the wound cavity depends on the type of object that caused the violation of the integrity of the tissues.
+• Changes in the wound cavity depend on the type of object that resulted in a violation of the integrity of the tissue.

 Open wounds are: